-- 1. A 100% complete, unbound printed copy of the thesis or dissertation. - 2.
+- 1. A 100% complete, unbound printed copy of the thesis. - 2.
 A digital copy on a USB drive. - 3.
-At least one copy of the GS Form 9 on 100% cotton paper for Dr. Mohler to sign.
+At least one copy of the GS Form 9 for CoT Thesis Format Advisor to sign.

-NOTE: It is advised that students have multiple copies of the GS Form 9 for the committee to sign (see section 9.7).
-Only one copy is required (for university deposit, see section 9.5).
+NOTE: It is advised that students have multiple copies of the GS Form 9 for the committee to sign (see section 10.7).
+Only one copy is required (for university deposit, see section 10.5).

-9.4.4.
+10.4.6.
 Thesis Pre-review

-If a student is in doubt whether their document is formatted correctly, they may email a sample from their thesis or dissertation to Dr. James Mohler for review and comment (jlmohler@purdue.edu).
-"Pre-review" meetings are also a possibility but must occur before the sixth (6th) week of each semester
+If a student is in doubt whether their document is formatted correctly, they may email a sample from their thesis to the CoT Thesis Format Advisor for review and comment.
+"Pre-review" meetings are also a possibility but must occur before the sixth (6th) week of each semester.

-9.5.
+10.5.
 The Oral Defense of the Thesis or Directed Project